The Hertfordshire and Essex High School: Sixth Form

 Sixth Form facilities include a large common room and 5 computer and study rooms for students to use in their study periods and during lunch and break.

-A large majority of students progress to Russell Group universities, including Oxford and Cambridge universities, which are the UK's top 20 research focused universities.

 Sports Centre

 Herts & Essex Sports Centre opened on Friday 20 September 2019.
 The project has been a collaborative one with funding coming from a variety of bodies and institutions including the Department for Education, Hertfordshire County Council, East Herts District Council, Sport England, Bishop's Stortford Hockey Club, Bishop's Stortford Judo Club as well as staff, students, parents, friends and families who donated via the school's "The Final Hurdle Campaign".